 - how high is the increase in sales that was achieved through the configurator

 A really good configurator must increase the conversion rate, boost sales and create interaction.
 This can only be successfully assessed if the necessary key figures are available.

 Does a configurator have to contain all variations of a product?
 Our answer is no. This is also the reason why numerous configurator projects fail.
 Combeenation recommends the 80/20 rule.
 Try to represent 80% of your customer cases with a configurator.
 If you try to represent every single case, you waste time and money and often endanger the other success factors like simplicity, usability and performance.

 The closer a product presentation corresponds to the original product, there is less desire to experience the product in real life.
 The visualization must be top-notch, must blow the customers' minds and inspire them.
 Only in this way can users be persuaded to make a purchase.
 Let's imagine this sentence: "If a picture says more than 1,000 words, what does a 3D visualization say?
 Want to learn more about this in the blog article "3D Visualization vs. Product Photography"?

 Conclusion: Always rely on and professionals.
 Always keep in mind: It is not enough that a configurator delivers beautiful product images.
 The decisive factor is that it helps to increase sales!

 Do you already know the configurators from Combeenation?
-They are not called "The sales boosting configurators" for no reason.
-These configurators have a clear goal: more sales.
-Are you ready for your configurator project?
 Are you ready for your sales boost?
 We look forward to hearing from you!

 This might also interest you: